 4. Learn how top law firms in the Asia Pacific are incorporating machine learning and big data analytics into their practice

 Law firms in Asia Pacific and around the world have been rapidly progressing towards data-driven law practice.
-Big data and analytics allow firms to harness and utilise the data correctly to arrive at meaningful insights that will help them improve their efficiency, stay ahead of the curve and make better decisions for the firm and their clients.
+Big data and analytics allow firms to harness and utilize the data correctly to arrive at meaningful insights that will help them improve their efficiency, stay ahead of the curve and make better decisions for the firm and their clients.

 Major law firms in Asia Pacific are incorporating big data and AI to speed up legal procedures, lower costs, and provide accurate and faster decisions.
 Legal technology has already taken over the legal sector in Australia, with contract automation software, financial calculators and legal document drafting automation being implemented by many firms.